Mathieu-COSYNS/start-with-django/README.md

 ---

-_Note: This is de developpement project to showcase django.
+_Note: This is a developpement project to showcase django.
 Do not use the same configuration when you delpoy your app_

 ---